kubekub/kubekub.com/content/blog/ckad-cka-certifications.md

 ### The CKA exam

 Once I got confirmation from the CNFC of my CKAD was passed I started to prepare the CKA.
-There i was feeling less comfortable, as I'm used to administer Openshift distributions of Kubernetes and the last version I've worked is 3.11.
+There i was feeling less comfortable, as I'm used to administer Openshift distributions of Kubernetes and the last version I've worked is 3.11 (with kubernetes 1.11).

-The CKA and CKAD exams are now based on **Kubernetes 1.14**, for the developer side doesn't change a lot from previous versions, but the administration part has changed a lot with a totally different installation of the components.
+The CKA and CKAD exams are now based on **Kubernetes 1.14**, in the developer side doesn't change a lot from previous versions, but the administration part has changed a lot with a totally different installation of the components.
 As I was not feeling confident I started to look for an online training and I found in Udemy the **course [Certified Kubernetes Administrator (CKA) with Practice Tests](https://www.udemy.com/certified-kubernetes-administrator-with-practice-tests) made by Mumshad Mannambeth**.
 It's a really **complete** course with **videos** and **practical exercises**, some of them with good difficulty.
 Luckily, I could skip all parts about the use of Kubernetes and I focused on the administration lessons.